Could the Young British Artists happen again?

 His first book of collected writings - On Being an Artist, which reflects on that time and "offers advice to aspiring artists" - was published this month.

-I spoke to him for the Today programme, and looked back to when the YBAs were shaking things up, not just in Britain, but around the world.
+The BBC's arts editor Will Gompertz has been speaking to him, and looking back to when the YBAs were shaking things up, not just in Britain, but around the world.